 It is represented by a dedicated national charity.

 Professor Tim Jones

-“The University is proud of its diverse staff and student bodies and recognises the significant contribution LGBTQ people have made to the University, both as a research intensive institution and as a welcoming place to work.
-Celebrating History Month is an important part of our commitment to supporting LGBTQ equality amongst our staff, students and the wider community.”
+“The University of Birmingham is proud of its diverse staff and student bodies and recognises the significant contribution LGBTQ+ people have made to the University, both as a research intensive institution and as a welcoming place to work.
+Celebrating History Month is an important part of our commitment to supporting LGBTQ+ equality amongst our staff, students and the wider community.”

 There is a wide variety of events taking place throughout February.
 While many events are open to all, there are also some LGBTQ+ community-specific events.
 Please check back regularly for up-to-date information.